 - Faulty IVC filters can cause serious issues such as heart attacks, strokes, and death.

-IVC filters are very small filters that a doctor puts in your vein, designed to prevent any blood clots from reaching your heart and lungs.
+IVC filters are tiny filters that a doctor puts in your vein, designed to prevent blood clots from reaching your heart and lungs.
 If a blood clot reaches your lungs, it can cause fatal pulmonary embolisms.
-IVC filters were implanted permanently, but newer filters called retrievable IVC filters can be removed once the risk of blood clot has passed, ideally between six and twenty-four months.
+Previously, doctors implanted IVC filters permanently, but newer filters called retrievable IVC filters can be removed once the extremely high risk of blood clot has passed, ideally between six and twenty-four months.

-A malfunctioning IVC filter can lead to a number of complications and even death.
-If these conditions apply to you or if you or a loved one have had an IVC filter implanted more than two years ago, contact the law offices of Cochran, Kroll & Associates, P.C. to learn how you can file a lawsuit for this IVC filter case.
+A malfunctioning IVC filter can lead to several complications and even death.
+If these conditions apply to you or if you or a loved one have had an IVC filter implanted more than two years ago, contact the law offices of Cochran, Kroll & Associates, P.C. to learn how you can file a IVC filter lawsuit for this IVC filter case.

-At Cochran, Kroll & Associates, P.C. we are a team of professional lawyers specializing in medical malpractice and product liability.
-We have a lot of experience working in the medical industry, assuring that patients and clients are protected and reimbursed for any medical fees or costs they deserve.
+At Cochran, Kroll & Associates, P.C., we have a team of professional lawyers specializing in medical malpractice and product liability.
+Our extensive experience working in the medical industry means we can protect your rights and ensure that you receive the compensation you deserve after a medical malpractice incident.

-When a medical product does not work as intended, differently than your doctor has described to you, or causes further complications to your health, the maker of the product is liable for the effects this has on patients it was used on.
+When a medical product does not work as intended, differently than your doctor has described to you, or causes further complications to your health, the product maker is liable for its effects on patients it was used on.

-Senior partner, Eileen Kroll has a diverse background as a registered nurse, making her an expert in medical malpractice cases.
-Her background in medicine as well as her enterprise in law makes her an excellent attorney to handle medical malpractice and product liability cases.
-She has worked on claims regarding emergency medicine, general surgery, and medical negligence.
-She has also worked with mass tort cases and other cases regarding recalled medical products.
+Senior partner Eileen Kroll has a diverse background as a registered nurse, making her an expert in medical malpractice cases.
+Her experience in medicine makes her an excellent attorney to handle medical malpractice and product liability cases.
+She has worked on claims regarding emergency medicine, general surgery, and medical negligence and has experience with mass tort cases and other cases regarding recalled medical products.

-As both a nurse and a lawyer, Eileen is familiar with the medical system, getting great results for her clients.
 Her understanding of both the legal and medical fields enables her to determine how to serve her clients and get the best settlement.
-Eileen and her team have personally handled hundreds of product liability cases in the medical industry, and have defended and won class-action suits.
+Eileen and her team have personally handled hundreds of product liability cases in the medical industry and have defended and won class-action suits.